 Yeah, nobody bothers to read their Old Testament, so it stands to reason they’d utterly miss this one.
 Or any of the other God-appearances in the scriptures.

-In the OT, on a regular basis, humans freak out when there’s a chance they might see God.
+In the OT, on a regular basis, humans freak out when there was any possibility they’d see God.

 Yeah, it was a rumor.
 And sometimes rumors are true.
 The L